boazbk/tcs/lec_00_1_math_background.md

 > # {.lemma #dirsimplepathlem}
 For every directed graph $G=(V,E)$ and a  pair $u,v$ such that there is a path from $u$ to $v$, the _shortest path_ from $u$ to $v$ is simple.

+> # {.remark title="Graph terminology" #graphsname}
+The word _graph_ in the sense above was coined by the mathematician Sylvester in 1878 in analogy with the chemical graphs used to visualize molecules.
+The more common usage of the term is to plot data, and in particular a plot of some function $f(x)$ as a function of $x$.
+We can think of a function $f:A \rightarrow B$ as a special case of a directed graph over the vertex set $V= A \cup B$ where we put the edge $\overrightarrow{x f(x)}$ for every $x\in A$.
+In a graph constructed in this way every vertex in $A$ has out-degree one.

 ### Logic operators and quantifiers.